-The Shader Messages window shows messages obtained from shader prints in a given drawcall.
+The Shader Messages window shows messages obtained from shader prints in a given action.

-When selecting a draw you have the option to open the list of messages, which can be viewed in this window and filtered/processed.
+When selecting an action you have the option to open the list of messages, which can be viewed in this window and filtered/processed.

 Currently this feature requires API support and is only implemented on Vulkan.
 If in future other APIs gain support for it they will be supported in the same way.